CARES of Farmington Hills begins fundraising for SNAP store

 The nonprofit’s new venture received approval April 1 from the U.S. Department of Agriculture.
 Busch’s SNAP Pantry will complement CARES existing food pantry, which moved last month from a grocery-store style to drive-up distribution.

-According to the GoFundMe.com page, which has a $100,000 goal, more than 50 percent of those served hold a Bridge card.
+According to the GoFundMe.com page, which has a $100,000 goal, more than 50 percent of those served by CARES hold a Bridge card.
 The nonprofit has seen a surge in need, and during the COVID-19 crisis, Michigan has authorized Bridge cards for all families with school children who qualify for free and reduced lunches.

-“Although we cannot identify how many hold a BRIDGE card, we do know that as of April 9, 2020, Governor Whitmer announced that families with children in the schools free to reduced lunch program now qualify for a BRIDGE card.
-Each child within a family between the ages of 5 and 18 or 19-26 special needs adults qualify for monthly BRIDGE Card benefits.”

 Proceeds from the SNAP pantry will help stock the free food pantry shelves.